c11cc/dealing-with-genebank-file-/README.md

 =======================

 # Description
 This script is written with Perl for getting infomation from the genebank file(.gbff, .gb, .gbk).
-Features will be extracted to be shown in tab dilimiteded format.
+Features will be extracted to be shown in tab dilimited format.

 # Tested genomes
 Bacterodes fragilis YCH46<br>